GigabyteBlender/2025-ESA-CansatProject/README.md

 # Project Overview

-This project is a comprehensive exploration of various aspects of building and managing a CanSat (a small satellite).
-Below is an explanation of the different parts of this project, their purposes, and the potential learning outcomes that i have gained from them:
+This project comprehensively explores various aspects of building and managing a CanSat (a small satellite).
+Below is an explanation of the different parts of this project, their purposes, and the potential learning outcomes that I have gained from them:

 ## 1. Hardware Design
 - **Purpose**: To design and assemble the physical components of the CanSat.
 - **Learning Outcomes**: Understanding of electronics, circuit design, and hardware integration.

 ## 2. Software Development
-- **Purpose**: To develop the software that will control the CanSat and process data.
+- **Purpose**: To develop software to control the CanSat and process data.
 - **Learning Outcomes**: Programming skills, software architecture, and real-time data processing.

 ## 3. Data Acquisition